sebapersson/petab_sciml/docs/src/format.md

         return output
 ```

-A complete list of supported and tested layers and activation functions can be found [ADD].
+A complete list of supported and tested layers and activation functions can be found [here](@ref layers_activation).

 ### Neural Network Parameters